nsoumya520-cloud/NYC-Traffic-Collision-Analysis-SQL-Power-BI-GitHub-/README.md

 ![Image Alt](https://github.com/nsoumya520-cloud/NYC-Traffic-Collision-Analysis-SQL-Power-BI-GitHub-/blob/5bf59aa8beabbd2aad125589875bd8522f97189a/%E2%80%9CFatalities%20per%201%2C000%20Crashes%20A%20Key%20Indicator%20of%20Traffic%20Safety%E2%80%9D.png)

 Crashes by Year (Line Graph):

-A line graph showing the number of crashes per year from 2012 to 2025.
-This helps identify trends over time, such as a possible decline in crashes post-2021.
+“Annual Crash Analysis:Tracking the Shifts in Traffic Accidents Over Time” This dashboard provides an overview of crash trends from 2012 to 2024.It highlights the notable surge in crashes around 2016, followed by a decline post-2021.The trend reveals how crash occurrences are fluctuating over the years and indicates the effectiveness of traffic safety initiatives or external factors such as pandemic restrictions.

 Injuries by Year (Bar Chart):